 Other than real stealth, the only disadvantage suffered by the type, which has a good performance, an excellent defensive aids suite and a high level of sensor fusion, was the absence of a helmet-mounted display.
 This has now been rectified (it is believed that Qatari Rafale are operating with HMD).
 Rafale has a more advanced radar than the other European and Russian fighters and weapons (Mica and the Meteor) that the Russians and Chinese do not known as well as the elderly and universal AMRAAM, and thus may be less able to counter.
 Though it should be noted that Meteor has not been tested in combat.
 The addition of HMD and Meteor has made the already excellent Rafale even more potent, and a strong contender for the best multi-role fighter in the world.

-A2A armament: 4 x Meteor + 2 x MICA (or four MICA and two Meteor)
+A2A armament: 2 x Meteor + 4 x MICA (normal service load-out) (or – rarer- four Meteor and two Meteor)

 1. Lockheed Martin F-22 Raptor